harvey-glitch/Procedural-Weapon-System/README.md

 # Procedural Weapon Animation System
-**Animate your weapon with ease!**

-The **Procedural Weapon Animation System** is a lightweight and easy-to-use Unity template for animating weapons using procedural motion.
-It uses a *physics-based spring system* to simulate smooth, realistic weapon movement—no need for keyframe animations!
+The **Procedural Weapon Animation System** Is a plug-and-play weapon animation system in Unity using physics-based spring mechanics to create dynamic, natural weapon motion without relying on pre-made and traditional keyframe animations.

 ---